vesterheim/vesterheim.github.io/exhibitions/special/national-exhibition-of-folk-art-in-the-norwegian-tradition/entry-rules-and-guidelines/index.md

 ==========
 $15 for each judged piece.
 There is no fee for submissions by Gold Medalists for Best of Show Award.

-Place Of Exhibition
+Exhibition
 ===================
-The exhibition is in Vesterheim’s Main Building at 520 W. Water St., and open 9:00 a.m.-5:00 p.m., June 12 - July 25, 2015.
-Ribbons will be placed next to winning entries on Thursday, July 23, 2015, at 9:00 a.m.
+The exhibition is in Vesterheim’s Main Building at 520 W. Water St., and open 9:00 a.m.-5:00 p.m., Friday,  June 9 - Saturday, July 30, 2016.
+Ribbons will be placed next to winning entries on Thursday, July 28, 2016, at 9:00 a.m.
+When making display decisions, Vesterheim reserves the right to consider the safety of entries first.

 Awards
 ======